Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-45-we-need-each-other.md

 “Unless the Hunters are gonna freeze solid the second they set foot in here, I don’t see how this helps us,” Ray groused, slinging her rifle round her shoulder and sticking her hands in her armpits to keep them warm.

-“Not quite, but trust me---This *will* slow them down.
+“Not quite, but trust me - This *will* slow them down.
 They aren’t mammals, they don’t regulate their body temperature like we do.”

 “Let’s get this fucking thing built…” Jamie muttered, storming ahead.
 He had the basic elements of their jump array in a canvas sack on his back.
 “Here?”